-You can define the environment as anything that is related to the natural world and the impact of human activity or its condition, or the culture that an individual lives in, and the people and institutions with whom they interact (Wikipedia).
+You can define the environment as anything related to the natural world and the impact of human activity or its condition, or the culture that an individual lives in, and the people and institutions with whom they interact (Wikipedia).

 Since we live in an environment, it influences our behavior in a certain way.

-For instance, in cold weather we need to wear woolen clothes to keep ourselves warm.
+For instance, in cold weather, we need to wear woolen clothes to keep ourselves warm.
 The cold weather is the “environment” that forces us to cover ourselves with woolen clothes.